Florence Ita Giwa

 She attended the Kilburn Polytechnic in London, United Kingdom.
 She became a nurse, then a representative for the Beecham pharmaceutical company, and then moved to Standall Pharmaceutical where she represented Lagos State.
 She married Dele Giwa, the founding editor of Newswatch magazine.
 They were married for only ten months, after which Dele Giwa married Olufunmi Olaniyan, who was married to him until his death in 1986.

-Ita-Giwa joined politics and emerged as NRC chairman for Delta State.
+Florence Ita-Giwa joined politics and emerged as NRC chairman for Delta State.
 Thereafter, she was elected a member of the federal House of Representatives (1992–93), and was a member of the committee on devolution of power, constituent assembly 1994–95.
 She became involved in Bakassi affairs, and earned the nickname "Mama Bakassi".

 Ita-Giwa was elected Senator for the Cross River South constituency in April 1999 and was appointed to committees on Rules and Procedures, Environment, Foreign Affairs, Women, Niger Delta and Drug & Narcotics.